NatronGitHub/Natron/INSTALL_OSX.md

-It is possible to build Natron using clang (version 3.8 is required, version 9.0 is recommended) with OpenMP support on MacPorts (or homebrew for OS X 10.9 or later).
+It is possible to build Natron using clang (version 3.8 is required, version 9.0 is recommended) with OpenMP support on MacPorts (or Homebrew for OS X 10.9 or later).
 OpenMP brings speed improvements in the tracker and in CImg-based plugins.

 First, install clang 9.0.
 On OS X 10.9 and later with MacPorts, simply execute: